aljosha-hfu/StreamingSystemsAssignments/Documentation.md

 We then use `.apply(Window.into(FixedWindows.of(Duration.standardSeconds(WINDOW_SIZE_SECONDS))))` and `.apply(Mean.perKey())` to calculate the mean value of the sensor values for each sensor ID in a window of `WINDOW_SIZE_SECONDS` (30s in our case, as described in the task) seconds.

+#### Starting both classes

+The `TestDataGeneratorThread` class starts the `TestDataGenerator` class in a separate thread so that it can run in parallel with the `DataParser` class.
+The `Main` class first starts this thread and then starts the `DataParser` class afterwards.

 ### Verification of solution correctness